 In recent years, people with pension plans that have an option to take the lump sum have seen the amount grow significantly because of low interest rates.
 Interest rates influence the value of a lump sum because it affects the value of your annuity payments.
 Click the links for blogs I wrote explaining your monthly annuity options and click here for an example of Lump Sum versus Annuity math.

-If interest rates are low, a lump sum payout looks rewarding, usually much better than the annuity option from NRECA.
-I'm repeating myself but it is imperative you remember that when interest rates are high, lump sum payouts shrink.
+Generally speaking, if interest rates are low, a lump sum payout looks rewarding, usually much better than the annuity option from NRECA.
+I'm repeating myself but it is imperative you remember that when interest rates are high, lump sum payouts typically shrink.
 If they are low, lump sums grow.
+Make sure to verify your amount with you benefits administrator.

 How Much Can Interest Rates Affect My Retirement?